-- 'P' at an extended target point on the line (P-extension) - j) Target speeds > 0 are displayed: - With rapid flashing (0.3/0.3 s) if the train runs faster that the target speed (release speed at Expect Stop) - With slow flashing (on 0.5/off 0.5 s) , if the train speed is at or below the target speed. - k) Target speed = 0 or level crossing release speeds are displayed: - With rapid flashing (0.3/0.3 s) if the train runs faster that the release speed - With slow flashing (on 0.5/off 0.5 s) , if the train speed is at or below the release speed. - 1) Priorities of indications - If there are more than one competing speed indication, the most restrictive is displayed [4.6.12]. - For identical target speeds, distant signals have higher priority - m) The MAIN INDICATOR is extinguished in the following cases: - When there is no valid main signal speed (no display until the whole train length is passed after the first main signal unless $V{MAX}$ ≤ 40.). - During shunting. - While passing the blanking distance after balise error BF3 (except when indicating zeroes while supervising Stop or Expect Stop).
+- j) Target speeds > 0 are displayed: - With rapid flashing (0.3/0.3 s) if the train runs faster that the target speed (release speed at Expect Stop) - With slow flashing (on 0.5/off 0.5 s) , if the train speed is at or below the target speed. - k) Target speed = 0 or level crossing release speeds are displayed: - With rapid flashing (0.3/0.3 s) if the train runs faster that the release speed - With slow flashing (on 0.5/off 0.5 s) $^{83}$ , if the train speed is at or below the release speed. - 1) Priorities of indications - If there are more than one competing speed indication, the most restrictive is displayed [4.6.12]. - For identical target speeds, distant signals have higher priority m) The MAIN INDICATOR is extinguished in the following cases:

+- When there is no valid main signal speed (no display until the whole train length is passed after the first main signal unless $V{MAX} \le 40$ .). - Reserve. - While passing the blanking distance after balise error BF3 (except when indicating zeroes while supervising Stop or Expect Stop).